 Since that post first appeared some new information has come to my attention that addresses issues raised by commentators to the original blog post.
 I thought it might be interesting to add this information to the discussion.

-In his comments, David Graves, a winemaker and vineyard owner I admire and respect, took me to task for my assertions regarding nitrogen pollution from synthetic fertilizers and water use.
+In his comments, David Graves, a winemaker and vineyard owner who I admire and respect, took me to task for my assertions regarding nitrogen pollution from synthetic fertilizers and water use.
 He made the following observations:

 “1) Nitrogen pollution–grapevines are very small users of nitrogen, and nitrogen more than a very small amount per acre is actually detrimental to grape quality, no matter what the price point.
 San Joaquin Valley aquifers have problems with nitrogen pollution, but not from grapevines.
 The same applies to the Salinas Valley.